zenml-io/zenml/docs/book/stack-deployment-guide/overview.md

 description: An overview of cloud infrastructure for your ML workflows
 ---

-There can be many motivations behind taking your ML application setup to a cloud environment, from needing specialized compute 💪 for training jobs to having a 24x7 load-balanced deployment of your trained model, serving user requests 🚀.
+There are many reasons why you might want to move your ML application setup to a cloud environment, from a need for specialized compute 💪 for training jobs to having requirements for a 24x7 load-balanced deployment of your trained model, serving user requests 🚀.

 With ZenML, there are two kinds of deployments to keep in mind:
 - The ZenML Core infrastructure deployment - this pertains to deploying ZenML itself.
 Once ZenServer is integrated with the ZenML metadata store, this will hold more relevance so keep an eye out!